anlegana/Short-term-memory-game/README.md

 # Short term memory game
 I created this game using Javascript, HTML and CSS.
-It promted 8 cards after you press the start button , when the cards dissappear you have to use your arrays buttons on the keyboard to guess the cards.
+It shows 8 cards after you press the start button , when the cards dissappear you have to use your arrays buttons on the keyboard to guess the cards.
 <h1> What I learned</h1>

 <ul>